Beshario/beshario.github.io/aboutme.md

 Oct-2021- Mar-2023

-Sensors software developer.
+Autonomy software developer.
+Part of the sensor team
 - AMR sensor layout design, prototyping, testing and development.
-- Driver development and sensors integration to autonomy, calibration algorithms and safety systems.
+- Driver development and sensors interfacing and integration to autonomy, calibration algorithms and safety systems.
 - Testing and qualification of sensors to be used for robots.
 - Hardware validation and bring-up of sensors and autonomy in new robot configurations and models.
 - Software development for sensors and supporting systems.